 You can contribute online now with your credit card, using our secure web server.
 On the contribution form you will see “History (0074)”, which supports the History Department and its students directly.
-If you scroll down, you will also see specific, designated funds such as the Ed Crapol Award in Modern U.S. History (3925), the Judith Ewell Award in Comparative and Transnational History (3936), the James N. McCord European Studies Award (4274), and the John Boswell Memorial Lecture Series Endowment (3329).
+If you scroll down, you will also see specific, designated funds such as the Craig N. Canning and Nancy M. Canning Asian History Award (4470), the Ed Crapol Award in Modern U.S. History (3925), the Judith Ewell Award in Comparative and Transnational History (3936), the James N. McCord European Studies Award (4274), and the John Boswell Memorial Lecture Series Endowment (3329).

 Contribute by Mail

-To contribute by mail, make your check payable to The College of William and Mary Foundation.
+To contribute by mail, make your check payable to the William & Mary Foundation.
 To designate your gift, please be sure to note "History (0074)" in your check's memo area.

 P.O.
 Box 1693